tearflake/symp-intro/hello-world.md

 #### Purpose

-Lastly, we would want to present the computation we performed in some kind of user interface.
+At last, we would want to present the computation we performed in some kind of user interface.
 This is where we use an environment that shows information, and may interact with a user.
-The user interface is inspired by HTML output with a form submitting system.
+The user interface is minimalistic, and inspired by HTML output with a form submitting system.
 Seek for more details in accompanying documentation.

 #### Grammar Overview